 Encourage them to set up an ISA or savings account

-If you have a very young toddler or baby, you can start online with Wealthify Junior ISAs, which are quick and easy to set up, an enables you to save up to £4,368 per year, per child in a tax-efficient way.
+If you have a very young toddler or baby, you can start online with Wealthify Junior ISAs, which are quick and easy to set up, and enables you to save up to £4,368 per year per child in a tax-efficient way.

 Give older children a few chores to do and reward them with pocket money

 As mentioned earlier, children nowadays are quite used to saying “can I have” and getting what they wish for.
 Why not start giving your children a few simple tasks around the house, and in return, they can earn a small amount of pocket money?